ash/raku-course/essentials/coercion/prefixes/index.md

 say $s.chars; # 3, as "-30" has 3 characters
 ```

-Notice that with the case of numeric conversion, the type of the converted value differes depending on the number in question.
+Notice that with numeric conversion, the type of the converted value differs depending on the number in question.
 Compare the following conversions from strings:

 ```raku
 say (+'100').WHAT;   # (Int)